anayoungblut/audio-narrative-2023spring/README.md

 I was correct that audacity is a learning curve.
 It is much easier now than it was in my last reflective update.
 I still personally prefer Adobe Audition, but I am happy to know another audio editing platform for future use.
 One small thing- I’m nervous that my GitHub desktop app is not pushing my files through to my repository.
 It’s normally fine after I quit the application and redo the action, but I still worry things are not showing up and that I’m not receiving credit for my work.

+**Audio narrative is listed under "digital media audio narrative_1.30.real.aup3" with the summary "preview 2"**